pvpender/git-kphp/readme.md

 composer require pvpender/git-kphp
 ```

-Library requires PHP 7.4, latest version of [KPHP](https://github.com/VKCOM/kphp) and `git` client (path to Git must be
+Library requires PHP 7.4, the latest version of [KPHP](https://github.com/VKCOM/kphp) and `git` client (path to Git must be
 in system variable `PATH`).
 Also, if you want use commands, which requires to log in git, you should tune authentication
 without password using private/public keys or setting `-global` parameter.